Lac des Bouillouses - Mas de Franc

 Description of the walk

-Please note: the trail is sometimes difficult to find and navigate due to the numerous herd passages (water, mud, uneven ground, multiple paths created by the animals, etc.).
-Look for the markers and follow them to stay on track.
+Please note: the trail is sometimes a little difficult to find and navigate due to the numerous herds passing through (water, mud, rutted ground, multiple tracks created by the animals, etc.).
+Look out for the trail markers to follow the route.

-However, the landscape is magnificent: pine trees, mountain pastures and surrounding mountains.
+The landscape is magnificent, however: pine trees, mountain pastures and the surrounding mountains.

-The descent then continues to San Marti d'Envalls (a magnificent Romanesque chapel), but the landscape gradually changes as you enter the pine trees and then the deciduous trees.
+The descent then continues to San Marti d’Envalls (a magnificent Romanesque chapel), but the landscape gradually changes as you enter the fir woods and then the deciduous forest.
 A superb forest!

 (1) After the lake, turn left.

-(2) After the chapel, leave the Angoustrine Valley and follow a wide forest track (still markedGRP®) to the ridge above Les Escaldes and Dorres.
-Reach the Nartigues shelter, which offers a wide view of Cerdagne from the Cabane de Nartigues.
+(2) After the chapel, leave the Angoustrine Valley and follow a wide forest track (still markedGRP®®) to the ridge above Les Escaldes and Dorres.
+Reach the Nartigues shelter, which offers a sweeping view of Cerdagne from the Nartigues hut.

-(3) Begin a steep descent to reach Les Escaldes (an old sanatorium in ruins).
+(3) Begin a steep descent to reach Les Escaldes (a former sanatorium in ruins).

-(4) Turn right onto the D10, which also follows the GRP®.
-Make a short detour via the Dorres baths.
+(4) Turn right onto the D10, which also follows the GRP®®route.
+Make a short detour via the Dorres thermal baths.

 Waypoints